AdityaDeshmane/iOSCircularMenu/README.md

 ### Adding to your project

-* Add Follwing two files to your project
+Just add Follwing two files to your project

 ```
 'ADCircularMenuViewController.h'